MrTransistorsChannel/AFK/README.md

 # AFK
-Spigot plugin that adds spawnable PlayerEntities that can be used to load chunks or do randomTicking
+Spigot plugin that adds spawnable PlayerEntities which can be used to load chunks or do randomTicking